 4. Can upland hunting boots be worn as work boots?

-They are definitely comfortable enough for work but do not have necessary safety features such as reinforced toes or anti-slip properties.
+They are definitely comfortable enough for work but do not have necessary safety features such as reinforced toes or anti-slip soles.
 So choose carefully.

 5. How can I get rid of odor in my hunting boots?

 Rinse your boots thoroughly.
 Once dry, fill them up with baking soda and leave overnight.
 Then shake them to get the baking soda out.